matheo2027/R-Type/Readme.md

 ### Overview

 ***
-If you want to see the comparative analysis, read this: [Comparative Analysis](./ComparativeAnalysis.md)

 Here are the different github actions for check compilation, building documentation and auto formatting before push to miror.

 ![Screenshot](assets/Readme/Actions.png)